devleaks/cockpitdecks-docs/docs/Button.md

       animation-speed: 2.0
 ```

+The above definition creates a button named MATER WARNING, that will be placed at position 2 on the deck.
+The button can be pushed, and when pushed, it will trigger the command `sim/annunciator/clear_master_warning`.
+The button will display the status of the `AirbusFBW/MasterWarn` value in the simulator.
+The button is an animation.
+If the value in the simulator is true (i.e. not zero), the animation will run and display a blinking red text message.
+The text will blink at a rate of 2 seconds.
+If the value is false, the button will not display anything.

-The following section describe common button definition attributes.
+The following section describe button definition attributes that are common to all buttons, what ever they do and represent.

-The button *Activation* page describes attributes specific to what a button will trigger or do when used.
+The button *Activation* page describes attributes specific to *what a button will trigger or do* when used.

-The button *Representation* page describes attributes specific to the *rendering* of the button on the deck.
+The button *Representation* page describes attributes specific to the *feedback* given by the button on the deck, be it an iconic image to display, a led to turn on or off, or a sound to emit.

 # Button (Common) Attributes